marczz/mzlinux_pages/system/desktop.md

     It is packaged in Debian.
 -   [Devilspie2](https://www.nongnu.org/devilspie2) (GPL)
-    is a a window matching utility, allowing the user to perform scripted actions on windows as they are created.
+    is a a X window matching utility, allowing the user to perform scripted actions on windows as they are created.
 For example you can script a terminal program to always be positioned at a specific screen position, or automatically position a window on a specific workspace.

+    Wayland is not supported by Devillspie2.

-    Devilspie2 is in Debian, _active in 2022_.
+    Devilspie2 is in Debian, _active in 2025_.
     -   [Devilspie2 Home](https://www.nongnu.org/devilspie2/).
     -   [devilspie2 - GitHub](https://github.com/dsalt/devilspie2)